 Every treatment has side effects, or unwanted physical or emotional symptoms.
 Several side effects may occur with a particular treatment.
 Everyone reacts differently.
 Some people experience fewer or milder side effects than other people.
 Understanding possible side effects helps you make decisions about treatment.
 You will also know what to expect with different treatments.
 Finally, you will be better able to manage side effects with the help of your treatment team.

 Complementary and alternative medicine (CAM) includes vitamins, herbal preparations, nutritional supplements, and stress reduction.
 CAMs have not been studied as treatments in cancer.
 It is important to tell your treatment team about any CAMs you are taking.
 Some CAMs may interact with some cancer therapies.
 Complementary therapies that have been studied are acupuncture, which can provide pain relief in some conditions, and yoga, which can be effective for relaxation.
 These therapies may make you feel better.
 Your treatment team can advise you about which complementary therapies may help.

-– or treatment with drugs that kill cancer cells
+- Chemotherapy treatment uses powerful drugs to kill cancer cells

-– treatment that uses a high-energy beam to kill cancer cells
+- Radiation treatment that uses a high-energy beam to kill cancer cells

 - Immunotherapy treatment that stimulates the immune system to fight disease